Chapter 15 Armour of the Divine Core

 The Riders look up as one.

-From between the trees, a woman stumbled onto the path.
-Her long robes were torn and splattered with mud, her hair clung to her cheeks like wet silk, and her eyes wet with panic.
+From between the trees, a woman stumbles onto the path.
+Her long robes are torn and splattered with mud, her hair clinging to her cheeks like silk, and her eyes wet with panic.

 “Please!” she gasps as she runs toward the Riders.
 “The hills caved in!
 My family and my village are in danger… please rescue us!”